MLR-SNet: Transferable LR Schedules for Heterogeneous Tasks: Experimental Results

 \section{Experimental Results}

-To evaluate the proposed MLR-SNet, we firstly conduct experiments to show our method is capable of finding proper LR schedules compared with baseline methods.
-Then we transfer the learned LR schedules to various tasks to show its superiority in generalization.
-Finally, we show our method behaves robust and stable when training data contain different data corruptions by using the proposed unique MSR-SNet algorithm instead of different manually set LR schedules as conventional.
+To evaluate the proposed MLR-SNet, we firstly conduct experiments to show our method can learn proper LR schedules compared with baseline methods (Section \ref{train}).
+Then we transfer the meta-learned LR schedules to various tasks for meta-test to show its superiority in generalization (Section \ref{Transferability}).
+What influences the generalization perfromance of meta-learned LR schedules is discussed in Section \ref{how}.
+Finally, we show our method behaves robust and stable when training data contain different data corruptions (Section \ref{robust}).